engineyard/ey-cookbooks-stable-v5/README.md

 	 include_recipe 'custom-<recipe>'
 	 ```
 	- Create or edit `cookbooks/ey-custom/metadata.rb` and add the line `depends 'custom-<recipe>'`
-	- Download this repository and copy `examples/<recipe>/cookbooks/custom-<recipe>` to `cookbooks`.
-For example, to use memcached, copy `examples/memcached/cookbooks/custom-memcached ` to `cookbooks/custom-memcached`.
+	- Download this repository and copy `custom-cookbooks/<recipe>/cookbooks/custom-<recipe>` to `cookbooks`.
+For example, to use memcached, copy `custom-cookbooks/memcached/cookbooks/custom-memcached ` to `cookbooks/custom-memcached`.
-3. Alternative to step #2 above: use [ey-v5-starterkit](https://github.com/engineyard/ey-v5-starterkit) to automate copying the recipe from the examples directory
+3. Alternative to step #2 above: use [ey-v5-starterkit](https://github.com/engineyard/ey-v5-starterkit) to automate copying the recipe from the custom-cookbooks directory
 4. To upload and apply the recipes, run

 	```